a-bautista/fastapi-basics/README.md

 3. Data Access Layer (CRUD): Manages database operations using SQLAlchemy.
 4. Models and Schemas: Define the structure of the data using SQLAlchemy models and Pydantic schemas for the Data Transfer Objects (DTOs).

+# Design patterns:
+1. Repository Pattern: It separates the data access logic and maps it to the business entities in the business logic layer, i.e., CRUDUser and CRUDPrompt retrieves the data from the database and provides the generic endpoints such as get, create and remove.
+2. Dependency Injection: An object receives other objects that it depends on.
+3. Data Transfer Objects (DTO): Pydantic schemas are used to define the structure of the objects that are sent between the client and server.
+4. Facade pattern: The API router acts as a facade that simplifies the interaction between the client and the underlying services and data access layers.

 # Version 0.2.0: 0ee0fba